Universities must do more for people with disabilities

 Compensation payments of EUR 5.33 million due to non-performance

 Pursuant to the Employment of Persons with Disabilities Act, at least one eligible disabled person shall be employed for every 25 employees.
 If an employer fails to fulfil this obligation, a compensation tax must be paid.
 The ACA criticizes that in December 2020 none of the 22 public universities fully complied with their obligation to employ eligible disabled persons.
 Only 980 of the 2,216 mandatory positions were filled.
 This corresponds to a rate of 44 per cent.
-Consequently, the universities had to pay around EUR 5.33 million euros in compensation payments in 2020.
+Consequently, the universities had to pay around EUR 5.33 million in compensation payments in 2020.

 The auditors point to the fact that the adoption of a personnel policy that takes greater account of the provisions of the Employment of Persons with Disabilities Act (Behindertengleichstellungsgesetz) could prevent high compensation payments.
 Furthermore, by complying with the employment obligation, universities could increasingly serve as role models for society.